What to Wear Skiing: Women’s Ski Apparel Guide

 Learn what to wear skiing with this complete guide to skiing apparel including everything you need to be comfortable and warm on the slopes.

-My hands tend to get really cold when I’m skiing, so I choose mitts over gloves since mittens are warmer.
+• Ski Gloves or Mitts: My hands tend to get really cold when I’m skiing, so I choose mitts over gloves since mittens are warmer.
 These Black Diamond Mercury Mittens are the warmest I’ve ever tried, completely waterproof, and have removable insulated liner filled with Primaloft Gold Cross Core for extra warmth.
 They also have an index finger inside the mitten so you have a little more dexterity.

-Get a helmet.
-All the cool kids are wearing them.
-In all seriousness though, nothing is going to ruin a good day on the hill (or your life) more than a head injury.
-The Sweet Protection Switcher Helmet uses MIPS technology which reduces rotational motion to the brain during impact, protecting it from injury.
-I’ve tried a number of different helmets, and this is by far my favorite.
-I love how lightweight it is.
-It almost doesn’t feel like I’m wearing it.
-It also 22 adjustable vents so my head doesn’t get super sweaty on warmer spring days.
-It’s also earbud compatible.
+• Ski Helmet: The best ski helmets have MIPS technology, which reduces rotational motion to the brain during impact, protecting it from injury.
+I’ve tried a number of different helmets, and the Sweet Protection Switcher Helmet is by far my favorite.
+It’s so lightweight, it almost doesn’t feel like I’m wearing it.
+It also has 22 adjustable vents so my head doesn’t get super sweaty, and the ear pads on this helmet have cutouts so your ears don’t get squished or achy.

-I’ve tried many other types of face masks for skiing, but this Polar Buff is my favorite for keeping the wind and cold air off of my face and neck.
-I literally wear it every day, except for during spring skiing when it’s exceptionally warm.
-This Polar Buff is fleece-lined so it’s super soft and cozy, and it can be pulled up to cover your face when you get chilly on the chairlift.
+• Neck Gaiter: This Polar Buff is fleece-lined so it’s super soft and cozy, and it can be pulled up to cover your face when you get chilly on the chairlift.
 It’s easy to breathe through (which helps prevent your goggles from fogging up too much) and most jackets will zip up over the buff.

 Save this post to Pinterest